CyprusCodes/cmnd-docs/docs/tools_config/rerun.md

 # Rerun

-## Overview:

 In CMND.ai, where you can create custom functions to interact with the language model, the rerun attribute plays a crucial role in determining the availability of these functions after their initial execution.
 The rerun attribute allows developers to control whether a function remains available for repeated use or is removed from the list of available functions after it has been invoked once.

-## Usage:

-The rerun attribute is a boolean flag that can be set to either True or False within the function configuration.
+The `rerun` attribute is a boolean flag that can be set to either True or False within the function configuration.

-rerun: False: When rerun is set to False, the function remains part of the availableFunction array indefinitely, allowing it to be executed multiple times.
+- rerun: False: When `rerun` is set to False, the function remains part of the available tools indefinitely, allowing it to be executed multiple times.
 This is useful for functions that are intended to be reusable and are not meant to be one-time operations.

-rerun: True: When rerun is set to True, the function will appear in the availableFunction array only until it is used for the first time.
-After its initial execution, it will be removed from the availableFunction array, making it unavailable for future use.
+- rerun: True: When `rerun` is set to True, the function will appear in the available tools only until it is used for the first time.
+After its initial execution, it will be removed from the available tools, making it unavailable for future use.
 This is ideal for functions designed for one-time tasks or operations where repeated execution is not necessary or desired.

-## Example:
+Consider the following function configuration for `echo_username`:

 ```python
 {